 I get off the bus at Southeast 12th and Morrison.
 Winter seems worse here, and I unfurl my umbrella and wait at the intersection to cross, the wind and cold rain lapping at my legs.
 Off the bus though I’m feeling better about winter.
 I get on my next bus for the short ride up 12th to Benson High School.
 I hop off amid students breaking for lunch, a few with cell phones on hold as they hail the bus to wait, others crisscrossing the lawn at random like snowflakes.
 I cross NE Irving, once again longing for the old Sweet Tibbie Dunbar’s, where the juicy prime rib with roasted potatoes, soup, and a Christmas ale surely cured whatever ailed as winter might have been coming in.

-You’re alive, and there’s no cure for it, Kafka said.
+“Use your head, can’t you, use your head, you’re on earth, there’s no cure for that!”
+Beckett’s Hamm says in “Endgame.”
 Ah, yes, but there is a cure, ancient music, but go not as Pound “’gainst the winter’s balm,” but let the cold wind up your legs, around your waist, and wrap your soul in cold, for it’s then you’ll feel liveliest.